Managing a competence committee

 The Royal College and the Postgraduate Deans’ Assessment Advisory Working Group have developed a set of guidelines, which can be used to support local development of competence committees.
 The guidelines are not mandatory, they were developed in recognition of the fact that some people prefer to have a model upon which to base their efforts.
 Those who choose to use the guidelines are welcome to do so, but it’s important to emphasize that competence committees must be further defined and implemented at a local scale.

-The competence committee meets at least twice per year, though more frequent meetings may be required in many programs, particularly those with larger programs and where residents are ready to transition between stages.
+The frequency of competence committee meetings must be sufficient for the committee to fulfil its mandate (at least twice per year), though more frequent meetings may be required in many programs, particularly those with larger programs and where residents are ready to transition between stages.
 Every trainee in the program must be discussed a minimum of twice per year.
 However, greater frequency of monitoring is desirable.

 The competence committee reports outcomes of discussions and decisions to the residency training committee.